makersacademy/airport_challenge/README.md

    * I wrote the code in order to make it pass
    * Then I saw it pass.
 (GREEN)
    * Then I REFACTORED it.
-- Then I updated this README with the details of ther test that passed and staged all the files in Git (git add .) and did a git commit with a descriptive message.
+- Then I updated this README with the detail on the test that passed and staged all the files in Git (git add .) and did a git commit with a descriptive message.
 - I ran rubocop to check adherence to coding style and format before every commit and sometimes while doing rspec.
 - At certain times I did a git push to see all the changes in Github.
 This was useful to make sure my Git/Github was working fine and also it was a good to see the README updated in my Github homepage.
-- Where possible I set a 15min timer to read & refine in the context of the TDD process.
+- Where possible I set a 15min timer for the read & refine cycle in the context of the TDD process.
 It was often unfeasible to keep to this timing regime.

 User Stories
 ------------------------